jazzkutya/ksp-fullscreenfix/README.md

 You can delete ksp-fullscreenfix.pl from your KSP install folder after it made the modification.

-It will make a backup file in KSP_Data: mainData-ksp-fullscreenfix-backup
+It will make a backup file in KSP_Data: globalgamemanagers-ksp-fullscreenfix-backup

-NOTE KSP will not run in the background after the modification but you can restore KSP_Data\mainData from the backup anytime, or verify integrity of game cache in steam to restore the original file.
+NOTE KSP will not run in the background after the modification but you can restore KSP_x64_Data\globalgamemanagers from the backup anytime, or verify integrity of game cache in steam to restore the original file.

 ----------------------------------------------------------------------